 However, more recently one HER2 antibody-drug-conjugate (trastuzumab-deruxtecan) was approved for treating metastatic breast cancers that have non-overexpressed levels of HER2 by IHC.
-Although not yet considered a predictive test in this setting, in the DESTINY-Breast04 trial, HER2 IHC results of IHC 1+ or

-IHC 2+/ISH negative (termed "HER2 Low" in the trial) were used for clinical trial eligibility and are now approved to determine which metastatic patients may be eligible for this treatment.
-DESTINTY-Breast06 has also been published with similar results that include metastatic breast cancers with IHC Score 0 but with "membrane staining that is incomplete and is faint/barely perceptible and in less than or equal to 10% of tumor cells" (termed "HER2 ultralow" in the trial).
-In order to identify these results in CAP Breast Cancer Biomarker reporting, the HER2 IHC Score 0 category is further detailed as either "no staining (0/absent membrane staining)" or "membrane staining that is incomplete and faint/barely perceptible and in less than or equal to 10% of tumor cells" (0+/with membrane staining).
+Although not yet considered a predictive test in this setting, in the DESTINY-Breast04 trial, HER2 IHC results of IHC 1+ or IHC 2+/ISH negative (termed "HER2 Low" in the trial) were used for clinical trial eligibility and are now approved to determine which metastatic patients may be eligible for this treatment.
+DESTINTY-Breast06 has also been published with similar results that include metastatic breast cancers with IHC Score 0 but with "membrane staining that is incomplete and is faint/barely perceptible and in less than or equal to 10% of tumor cells" (termed "HER2 IHC Score 0 category is further detailed as either "no staining (0/absent membrane staining)" or "membrane staining that is incomplete and faint/barely perceptible and faint/barely perceptible and in less than or equal to 10% of tumor cells" (0+/with membrane staining).
 These are the same two staining pattern definitions used for the IHC Score 0 in the CAP/ASCO HER2 testing in breast cancer 2018 and 2023 guidelines updates.